• Skip to primary navigation

 Picnic from the grocery store.

-We shopped at a variety of stores, finding ALDI to be the best for price, places like Asda or Tesco the best for selection.
+We shopped at a variety of stores in the UK, finding ALDI to be the best for price, places like Asda or Tesco the best for selection.
 I think we saw the inside of almost every chain in the UK; we even had lunch at Costco once.

 At the grocery stores in France, we regularly stocked up on apples, clementines, melba toasts, crackers, cookies, and water bottles, grabbing baguette and croissant from the boulangerie.
 These, along with fresh cheese, meat, and yogurt — when we had access to a fridge to freeze water bottles for ice packs — served as great snacks and easy breakfasts and lunches.
 It was near impossible to find ice in France, but I did use some cheap frozen vegetables to pinch hit for coolant.